Elements of the Equipment Maintenance Plan

-The Equipment Maintenance Plan, or EMP, not only identifies the specific tasks necessary to minimize failure mode consequences, but it also contains information that guides work order scheduling and provides pertinent information for budgeting maintenance resources and communicating downtime requirements to operations.
-The elements of the EMP can be broken down into three categories of information: asset, task, and support.
+A maintenance plan identifies the specific tasks necessary to minimize failure mode consequences.
+It also contains information that guides work order scheduling, informs spare parts management, and provides pertinent information for budgeting maintenance resources and communicating downtime requirements to operations.
+The elements of the maintenance plan can be broken down into three categories of information: asset, task, and support.

 Asset Elements